Unboxed-Software/solana-course/content/basic-anchor-program.md

 As a refresher, the instruction logic and account validation are separated into distinct sections within an Anchor program.

-The `#[derive(Accounts)]` macro is used to implement the `Accounts` deserializer which deserializes a list of accounts and checks the accounts against any additional constraints.
-Additional constraints are implementing using the `#[account(...)]` attribute.
+The `#[derive(Accounts)]` macro is used to apply the `Accounts` trait to structs representing the list of accounts required for an instruction.
+Additional account constraints are implementing using the `#[account(...)]` attribute macro.

 ### PDAs with Anchor

-Recall that [PDAs](https://github.com/Unboxed-Software/solana-course/blob/main/content/pda.md) are derived using a list of optional seeds, a bump seed, and a `programId`.
+Recall that [PDAs](https://github.com/Unboxed-Software/solana-course/blob/main/content/pda.md) are derived using a list of optional seeds, a bump seed, and a program ID.
 Anchor provides a convenient way to validate a PDA with the `seeds` and `bump` constraints.

 ```rust
 #[account(